 “I felt the impact on my back.
 I turned and noticed I had a big hole in my arm and I felt my back was wet.
 At this point, I knew they had shot me,” she recalled.

-The attackers hurled a grenade that exploded a few meters from where she had taken cover.
+The attackers hurled a grenade that exploded few meters from where she had taken cover.

 Help would come hours later when security teams moved in.

-“By the time the Kenya Red Cross arrived, it had been a long wait and I had already prepared to die in case they took longer.
+“By the time the Kenya Red Cross arrived, it was a long wait and I had already prepared to die in case they took longer.
 I still didn’t have an idea how bad I was injured.
 I could only see the injury in my arm,” she added.

 The siege spilled to Sunday and Allu was in the third lot of survivors who were rescued.

-“I knew I had been shot five times when I got to the MP Shah Hospital and the medics whispered “this is five bullets” before surgery,” said Allu, adding that four bullets had lodged into her body.
+“I knew I was shot five times when I got to the MP Shah Hospital and the medics whispered “this is five bullets” before surgery,” said Allu, adding that four bullets had lodged in her body.
 Only one exited through the arm.